 - School Accountability Report Card

-The state law (Education Code) and federal law (Public Law 107-110) require California public and nonpublic, nonsectarian schools to annually prepare school report cards which provide information to the community to allow public comparison of schools for student achievement, environment, resources, and demographics.
+The state law (Education Code) and federal law (ESEA) require California public and nonpublic, nonsectarian schools to annually prepare school report cards which provide information to the community to allow public comparison of schools for student achievement, environment, resources, and demographics.

 - Local Educational Agency Accountability Report Card

 The federal ESEA requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.